R411 Program Reviews

 Review Committee members will analyze the department self-study and additional data gathered and create a report with recommendations related to program improvement, continuation and discontinuation.
 The Review Committee will submit their report to the department and dean for comment and will address comments in a final report.
 The Review Committee will submit a final report to the Provost, with copies to the department and college dean.

-Following completion of the Review Committee’s final report, the department head will prepare an R411 report based on the review process and submit it to the Provost’s Office.
-The Provost’s Office will submit the R411 report to the Board of Trustees and Board of Regents.
+Following completion of the Review Committee’s final report, the department head will prepare an R411 report based on the review process and submit it to the Office of the Provost & Chief Academic Officer.
+The Office of the Provost & Chief Academic Officer will submit the R411 report to the Board of Trustees and Board of Regents.

 |Early Fall||Notify department of review requirement;